Item Writing Resource Page

 Item-Writing Theory and Practice: Foundation covers fundamental concepts of test development, including professional practice analysis, standard setting, and the life cycle of an item.
 It lays out best practices for authoring psychometrically sound multiple-choice question stems and options, and techniques for maximizing coverage of higher-order thinking.
 The course uses video, readings, and an interactive tutorial.

 Item-Writing Theory and Practice: Alternative Question Formats picks up from the Foundation course to offer insight into advantages and disadvantages of multiple-choice questions.
-It provides examples and best practices for authoring alternative question formats such as multiple choice response, short answer, drag-and-drop, and hotspots.
+It provides examples and best practices for authoring alternative question formats such as multiple correct response, short answer, drag-and-drop, hotspots, and case scenario sets.

 Q What kinds of materials are included in the courses?

-The courses include video lecture with accompanying slides, reading material from the Institute for Credentialing Excellence Handbook on credentialing exams, published articles on testing, item-writing development guidelines, an alternative item tutorial, and alternative item samples.
+The courses include video lecture with accompanying slides, published articles on testing, item-writing development guidelines, an alternative item tutorial, and alternative item samples.

 Q Who developed these courses?